 These are locations where overnight camping is allowed but where building camp fires requires a Maine Forest Service Fire Permit.
 The locations of designated fire permit campsites are shown by a different symbol on the maps.
 These campsites have fewer facilities than authorized campsites.
 Although many fire permit campsites are not as attractive as authorized campsites, November hunters prefer sheltered locations rather than windswept lake shore campsites.

 We strongly urge obtaining a fire permit in advance of arrival at NMW.
 The most convenient location to obtain information and fire permits is the Northern Region Headquarters in Ashland.
-This may be done by telephone at (207)435-7963 seven days a week.
+This may be done by telephone at (207) 435-7963 Monday through Friday 8 - 4pm.

 Rangers may also be available to issue fire permits at the following locations or while on patrol in the area.

 |Ashland Regional Headquarters||(207)435-7963|

 |Moosehead District - Greenville||(207)695-3721|